Housing Affordability Requires a Community-Wide Approach

 A worse motivation is that property owners think their neighbors will be outraged if they suspect that they have rented out their house as a low-income subsidized rental property.

-Neighborhood and community leaders, I have two thoughts for you:
+Neighborhood and community leaders, I have two thoughts for you.

-1. You really need to model and teach that a small amount of low-income housing can be acceptable in your community, and here I mean an immediate community.
 My experience completely supports the notion that you need to limit the amount of low-income units in a particular community.
 But for upper middle class communities, you can accept a few low-income households in widely scattered areas with absolutely no adverse consequences.
 This is particularly true if you have an engaged landlord or property manager who will occasionally check the property.
-It's your social responsibility, that's all.
+It's your social responsibility to do this.

 2. Besides missing out on the neighborly thing to do, if moderate and high income communities refuse to accept any low-income housing, the natural consequence is that low-income housing will be huddled together.

-Incentives for Providing Affordable Housing
+Incentives for Providing Reasonably Priced Housing

-Usually the inclusionary zoning changes aren't sufficient if you have much of an affordable housing gap.
-Probably you will need to give developers attractive incentives to build what you want and need.
-These systems can be incredibly complex or very simple.
 Your main problem with incentive zoning, as it is called, is that neighbors often will oppose the increase in density that usually serves as the "incentive" for developers to do something you want.
 In this case, you want housing affordability.

 You may need to have your planners, staff, or planning consultant give a presentation showing attractive high-density development.
 High-density development is also another very relative term.
 But ask an authority to push the envelope for your residents, and show extremely attractive housing at a higher density than they're used to.